thiagomrvieira/saci/README.md

 composer require thiago-vieira/saci
 ```

+Saci works immediately after installation.
+If you do not publish the assets, the CSS will be served inline automatically as a fallback.

 2. Publish the configuration file (optional):
 ```bash
 php artisan vendor:publish --tag=saci-config
 ```

-3. Publish the assets (CSS) for the debug bar UI (optional but recommended):
+3. Publish the assets (CSS) for the debug bar UI (optional but recommended for production/cache/CDN):
 ```bash
 php artisan vendor:publish --tag=saci-assets
 ```
-This will publish the CSS to `public/vendor/saci/css/saci.css`.
+This publishes the CSS to `public/vendor/saci/css/saci.css`.

 If you update the package and need the latest CSS, republish with force:
 ```bash